hardscrabble/hardscrabble.github.io/_posts/2014-12-14-more-film-snob-updates.md

 `v1.0.0`.
 I had [some ideas][ideas] about breaking changes that I would like to make, so I thought I would save those for the first major release, but then a very generous stranger implemented those ideas and made some pull requests, so I have to decide if I'm ready to make it happen now.
-Why not, I guess? :fearful:
+Why not, I guess? 😨

 [ideas]:https://github.com/maxjacobson/film_snob/issues?q=milestone%3Av1.0.0+